legraxieux53/clever-ts-utilities/README.md

 ### isAllEqual

-Checks that all values in an array are equal
+Checks that all string values in an array are equal

 ```typescript
 isAllEqual(chars: any[]): boolean